momagu/digitalpsychologylab.github.io/index.md

 ## Illustrative Study Examples

 Two studies from the meta-analysis are highlighted to illustrate the findings.
 The first study focuses on user experiences and preferences, while the second study evaluates the usability of a specific digital intervention.

 ### Study Example 1: User Experiences and Preferences

 Based on the results of the CASP review conducted by two individual authors, the highest scoring study was the one conducted by
-<a class="gls" href="https://formative.jmir.org/2022/10/e38387/">Jarman et al,
+<a href="https://formative.jmir.org/2022/10/e38387/">Jarman et al, in 2022.</a>
-in 2022.</a> The study had scored 25 out of 30 points, with deductions being in the domains of considered reflexivity (0/3), considered ethical issues (2/3) and rigor data analysis (2/3).
+The study had scored 25 out of 30 points, with deductions being in the domains of considered reflexivity (0/3), considered ethical issues (2/3) and rigor data analysis (2/3).

-In their
-<a class="gls" href="https://mental.jmir.org/2025/1/e57795/#ref60">Multimedia
-Appendix 3</a>, the authors state the main findings in two distinct areas to be:
+In their <a href="https://mental.jmir.org/2025/1/e57795/#ref60">Multimedia Appendix 3</a>, the authors state the main findings in two distinct areas to be:

 <table>